 Become A Bite Back Activist

-Do you want to join our movement and fight for the health of a generation?
+Do you want to join our movement, fight for the health of a generation, and make life-long friends?
 Are you between 14-16 years old and passionate about fighting for a fairer food system?
 If so, we’re looking for you!

 Bite Back is a place where young people have a voice that is respected and heard.
 We share our ideas and our own experiences and create powerful opportunities for change-makers.